 The Critical Care Nursing program is delivered primarily on iPads with on-line support.
 Full-time students sponsored by a health authority will receive their course materials and iPads at orientation.
 All students need to be registered in the course to access iTunes U to download the course materials.

 Part-time distance students (taking one course at a time) may already have an iPad.
 If you do not have an iPad you can purchase one from a computer retailer or the Apple Store.
-Minimum requirements are an iPad mini 16 GB.
+Minimum requirement are an iPad capable of downloading iOS 11 or newer..
 You may be able to receive an educational discount by showing your BCIT ID.
 In special circumstances an iPad can be loaned out from the BCIT library.
 When you receive your iPad, the code for your e-text can be purchased from the BCIT bookstore.

 This program is for individuals who: